-6 Summer Fruits Your Dog Will Love
+6 Summer Fruits Your Dog Will Absolutely Love This Season

-Are all fruits good for my pet?
+Are all fruits good for my pet dog?

 Nothing is quite as refreshing as a watermelon.
 It’s an excellent treat for your pet as it is high in vitamins and minerals, low in calories and contains loads of water.
 Watermelon can be given to your dog by chopping it up in small slices and removing the seeds.
 The latter is essential because dogs aren’t able to digest the seeds, and this often results in an upset stomach.
 Watermelon is blessed with the goodness of beta-carotene, magnesium, potassium, Vitamin A and C. Not only does it cools your pet, but also strengthens their immune system.
 Just make sure to keep the quantity in moderation.

 Strawberries for Dogs